shredthaGNAR/list-of-my-starred-repos/README.md

 * [deniszanin/tabs2text](https://github.com/deniszanin/tabs2text): Tabs2Text is a Firefox extension to export all your opened tabs to a text file.
 * [AnyMinorDeerPanda/tabsaver](https://github.com/AnyMinorDeerPanda/tabsaver): Allows you to easily save all of your tabs for later use, reducing clutter
 * [Reeywhaar/tabsaver](https://github.com/Reeywhaar/tabsaver): WebExtension to manage tabs
+* [Tampermonkey/tamperdav](https://github.com/Tampermonkey/tamperdav): A WebDAV-like server to sync Tampermonkey scripts and edit them with an external editor
+* [Tampermonkey/tampermonkey](https://github.com/Tampermonkey/tampermonkey): Tampermonkey is the most popular userscript manager, with over 10 million users.
+It's available for Chrome, Microsoft Edge, Safari, Opera Next, and Firefox.
 * [axcore/tartube](https://github.com/axcore/tartube): A GUI front-end for youtube-dl, partly based on youtube-dl-gui and written in Python 3 / Gtk 3
 * [thundernest/tb-web-ext-experiments](https://github.com/thundernest/tb-web-ext-experiments): WebExtension Experiments for Thunderbird
 * [PrsPrsBK/tbext-manifest-schema](https://github.com/PrsPrsBK/tbext-manifest-schema): None